jules2689/trudeau/docs/2020-04-21/post_news.md

 I should point out that four planes did arrive over the weekend, carrying full loads of P.P.E.
 This is an ongoing problem at this airport because essentiallyevery country in the world is looking for the same thing coming out of the same country. a lot relying on the same airport.
 I heard there was backlogs of trucks trying to get in the airport more than 20 hours long.

+**Rosemary**:

+Thank you, David.
+I appreciate it.
+You can check out Vassy's show.
+Andrew Nichols will pick up the coverage after this.
+[please stand by]